BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 > [!CAUTION]
 > This is impossible to detect, console is the weak link.

+## Shader Warming
+Shader warming can be used to splice a raw session or run very easily, as it is a completely static screen.

+> [!TIP]
+> There is a very simple solution to this, ban Shader Warming.

 # [Next Page: The Solution to Cheating](../Solution-to-Cheating.md)